-Welcome to the inaugural post of “Read This, Read That,” where I invite friends, family, bloggers, and bibliophiles of all sorts to share some of their favorite books or writing with Mode and the Like.
-From novels and poems to cookbooks and art tomes, you’ll find here a diverse selection of recommended reading.
-I asked my friend Charlie to kick off this biweekly feature, since I truly admire her voice, opinion, and style, so without further ado, I give you Charlie’s pick.
+Welcome to “Read This, Read That,” where I invite friends, family, bloggers, and bibliophiles of all sorts to share some of their favorite books or writing with Mode and the Like.
+From novels and poems to cookbooks and art tomes, you’ll find here a diverse selection of recommended reading in this monthly feature.

 Would you like to contribute to “Read This, Read That”?
 Send me an e-mail.